Evening primrose is a plant that’s most commonly found growing throughout Europe and North America.

-Find out all about evening primrose oil, including what it does, the benefits to taking it and how much you might need
+Keep reading to find out all about evening primrose oil, including what it does, the benefits of taking it and how much of it you should take.

-Indigenous Americans would use the leaves and bark of the evening primrose plant for stomach and liver complaints.6 EPO is also used as a traditional herbal remedy to relieve the itching that’s associated with dry skin conditions.7
+Indigenous Americans would use the leaves and bark of the evening primrose plant for stomach and liver complaints.7

 The evidence for taking EPO is still inconclusive, but some studies show it may be helpful for: